Madeira Holidays 2024/2025

 Outdoor paradise

 The island of Madeira is cloaked in breath-taking natural landscapes that beg for exploration.
 There are massive mountaintops to be scaled, valleys to hike through and waterfalls to wade past.
-Within the Madeira Natural Park, there’s even a UNESCO World Heritage Site.
-It’s the Laurisilva of Madeira, a vast forest of laurel trees – a type of vegetation that’s now concentrated in only a few areas around the world.
+Madeira Natural Park covers about two thirds of the whole island and is a unique and protected area rich in natural and cultural heritage, and there’s even an UNESCO World Heritage Site.

 Madeira specialities